 (Also read: 6 discipline secrets from Singapore moms)

 Does this mean it’s time to start letting your child have her way?
 Most definitely not, Cornelia says.
 Even though she may behave more grown-up, she is not.
 Your child still needs a lot of guidance, but in a more liberal manner than previously.

 “You still see her as your little baby – and she is – but your kid wants to feel that you’re taking her seriously, that her opinion is heard and valued,” Cornelia adds.

 “That does not mean, though, that she gets to decide on things, because at the end of the day, she is still a child.
 As the parent, you decide, but now include her in the thought process and open up for conversation to prepare her for the future.”

-If you’re currently in a gridlock situation with disciplining your 7-year-old, our experts recommend some easy ways to start working through them.
+If you’re currently in a gridlock situation with disciplining your primary school child, our experts recommend some easy ways to start working through them.